Cassandra P. Leahy

 BA, RN, MSN, LCCE, IBCLC

 I began my career in the field of maternal/child services as a Labor & Delivery Room nurse in a Single Room Maternity Care (SRMC) unit in a level III neonatal hospital.
 In this setting my responsibilities included nursing care of the high risk antepartum patient, care of the high risk pregnancies, labor and delivery, operating room circulating nurse, and post partum care of the maternal/child dyad.
 I have always used a family centered care approach in my nursing career, focusing on the entire family unit.

-As an International Board Certified Lactation Consultant (IBCLC), I have worked in the hospital setting, educating, assessing, and assisting new families with their chosen method of infant feeding.
+As an International Board Certified Lactation Consultant (IBCLC), I work in the hospital setting, educating, assessing, and assisting new families with their chosen method of infant feeding.
 As private community member Lactation Consultant, I offer new families education and support services in my office or in the comfort of their own homes, assisting them with their transition into parenthood in order to ensure the success of their breastfeeding experience.

 MSN, Nursing Administration